 The differences therefore mainly depend on the technological equipment of the production line and any variability in the setting of the whole production process.
 So the overall possibilities in the production breakdown are limited by the equipment and the setting of the line.
-Furthermore by the time use during the current year and available time for the quarry production (single-shift or dual-shift operation or their combination, adding Saturdays and Sundays as possible, depending also on prohibitions of production around municipalities and the relevant decrees! - another important factor: it is not possible to catch up over the weekend).
+Furthermore by the time use during the current year and available time for the quarry production (single-shift or dual-shift operation or their combination, adding Saturdays and Sundays as possible, depending also on prohibitions of production around municipalities and the relevant decrees).

-• The structure and requirements for the material composition from customers and the timing of their placing on the construction market where they will be consumed.
+• The structure and requirements for the material composition from customers and the timing of their placing on the construction market where they will be consumed

 And at this point the production possibilities of individual quarries and the requirements of the construction market over a certain time and the composition of the desired assortment are in conflict.
-If a quarry supplies several asphalt mixing plants and concrete mixing plants and they have concurrent requirements, it usually fails to meet them because of the production breakdown so it usually cannot be delivered, precisely because of the breakdown of production through which is "not negotiable"!
-If one asphalt mixing plant requires 50% of the total annual demand as 0-2mm or 0-4mm fraction (according to the new recipes) then the quarry cannot accommodate it if it uses only cone crushers in the production line because they have different output characteristics (% of the production breakdown) than impact crushers, which are not installed in the moment!
+If a quarry supplies several asphalt mixing plants and concrete mixing plants and they have concurrent requirements, it usually fails to meet them because of the production breakdown so it usually cannot be delivered, precisely because of this reason.